Eigenvalues of Cayley graphs: Second largest eigenvalue of Cayley graphs

 It was also shown in \cite{FMT06} that for any fixed $k$, the lower bound above cannot be improved for large odd primes $n$; that is, if $n$ is an odd prime, then most $k$-regular graphs on $n$ vertices have the second largest eigenvalue at most $k - \Omega(k n^{-\frac{4}{k}})$.

 A well-known result of J.-P. Serre \cite{Davidoff03} asserts that for any $\ve > 0$ and integer $k \ge 1$ there exists a constant $c = c(\ve, k) > 0$ such that any $k$-regular graph $G$ of order $n$ has at least $cn$ eigenvalues no less than $(2-\ve) \sqrt{k-1}$.
-A result of this type for Cayley graphs on abelian groups was established by Cioab\v{a} in \cite{Cioa06}.
+Elementary proofs of this result were given in \cite{Nilli04} and \cite{Cioaba06}, and a result of this type for Cayley graphs on abelian groups was established by Cioab\v{a} in \cite{Cioa06}.

 \begin{thm} \emph{(\cite[Theorem 1.2]{Cioa06})} For any $\ve > 0$ and integer $k \ge 3$, there exists a constant $C = C(\ve, k) > 0$ such that any Cayley graph $\Cay(\Ga, S)$ on any abelian group $\Ga$ with order $n$ has at least $Cn$ eigenvalues no less than $k - \ve$. \end{thm}